Paxton Hibben: Social and literary involvement

 before dying; a colleague completed the book.

 Death and burial

 Hibben became ill with influenza on Thanksgiving night at his residence at 422 West Twenty-second Street in Manhattan, New York City.
 He died on his birthday, December 5, 1928, at St. Vincent's Hospital.

 He was survived by his wife Sheila and daughter Jill.
 Sheila consented to the request of the Soviet government that his ashes be sent to Moscow for burial as a heroic American friend of the Russian people.
 Following a state funeral in Red Square in 1929, his ashes were entombed in the cemetery of Moscow's Novodevichy Convent, among the literary greats of Russia.

+John Dos Passos, an influential American modernist writer, eulogized Hibben in the chapter "A Hoosier Quixote" of his novel 1919.